TauSolaiman/Trade-Strategies-Python/README.md

-# Trading-Model-sma
+# Trade-Model-Binance
-Algorithmic cryptocurrencies trading Model using Binance API
+Algorithmic trading strategies using python, for Binance Exchange.

-Calculating 10/30 day moving averages for the price, added buy and sell signals, and using plotly to display data in a candlestick chart.
-Implemented moving average and Bollinger Bands Strategy.
+Generates trading models for all currently traded assets on Binance, and backtests data for trading strategies to simulate how they would actually perform.
+The current strategies implemented are a moving average strategy and a Bollinger Band Strategy.

+Libraries: pyti for indicators, plotly for graphs, pandas for data manipulation